Hop Skip and Jump provide immediate and flexible respite care for children and young adults with disabilities and SEN.

 We believe not only in helping parents through the difficulties of supporting a disabled child, but also in ensuring that there is a sense of development for their children.

-Our approach is therefore very much a holistic one – our centres provide both a play-orientated and creative outlet for children, but also offer a comprehensive support service for their parents.
+Our Centres provide both a play-orientated and creative outlet for children, but also offer a comprehensive support service for their parents.
 Sometimes a break can be everything – to know that your child is being looked after in a safe, secure environment with plenty of support, encouragement and opportunity makes all the difference.
 At Hop Skip and Jump, we strive to make that difference.

 - We provide Cost Effective, Flexible, Immediate and Sustained DAY/EVENING Care for children and adults with special needs, however complex with skilled care workers to interact and care